 Killing two birds with one shot

-Searching the internet I have found a gloriours little project called openclipart.
+Searching the internet I have found a glorious little project called Openclipart.
 And by little I mean gigantic!
-It is a gallery that contains thousands of vectorised images.
+It is a gallery that contains thousands of vectorized images.
 What is even better, all of them are free for commercial use also.
 This means no more attribution needed.
 The project is alive since 2004, but it was down recently, due to DoS attack for at least a year.
 It is kind of a coincidence that is is working again just as I need it, because as I have later found, it went up again fairly recently, only a month ago at the time of writing.
 Let me get this straight - I was hooked up immediately!
 Most of the images I need I can easily find there.
-Vectorised and with the most permissive license.
+Vectorized and with the most permissive license.

 Immediately I have streamlined the process of obtaining the images.
 The

 very first step was to add the search query into the browser.
 If your

 workflow is browser oriented, it really saves a ton of time.
 Using short